-The neuroscience minor is designed for students in any major who are interested in theory and research on the mind, brain, and nervous system.
-It requires a minimum of six courses.
-The two required courses, Neurobiology and Biological Psychology, provide students with an interdisciplinary approach to the fundamental structure and function of the brain that includes laboratory experiences across the breadth of current neuroscience research.
+The neuroscience major is designed for students who are interested in theory and research on the mind, brain, and nervous system.
+The neuroscience major consists of 9 required courses, 5 elective courses, and a capstone experience.

+NEURO 210 Introduction to Neuroscience I and NEURO 211 Introduction to Neuroscience II provide students with an interdisciplinary approach to the fundamental structure and function of the brain that includes laboratory experiences across the breadth of current neuroscience research.
 These core courses train students to access, read, and critically analyze primary neuroscience literature, develop hypotheses, design and carry out experiments, analyze data, present the results, and engage in discussion of ethical issues related to neuroscience research.
-The four elective courses allow students to explore interdisciplinary developments in biology, chemistry, computer science, mathematics, philosophy, physics, psychology, and sociology that enrich and extend our understanding of the brain and of human thought and behavior.
+The five elective courses allow students to explore interdisciplinary developments in biology, chemistry, computer science, mathematics, philosophy, psychology, and sociology that enrich and extend our understanding of the brain and of human thought and behavior.
+The Capstone Research or Internship experience ensures that students can apply their neuroscience knowledge outside of a traditional classroom setting.